yuhonghong66/kkulma.github.io/_posts/2017-02-22-disney-names.md

     ##   <dbl> <fctr> <chr> <int>        <dbl>       <chr>
     ## 1  2012      F  Elsa   540 0.0002794116 1 yr before
     ## 2  2014      F  Elsa  1131 0.0005834306  1 yr after

+All in all, it goes to show that Disney movies are an important part of our culture that has the power to influence our lives in surprising ways :)